martaborrull/Code_SSI_BlockChain/README.md

 The aim of our code is to valid the identity of a person that it is registered in the Blockchain.
 This means that any person can validate the identity just by using a DNI and in this way there will not be needed any other type of personal information.
+Moreover, we just made an example of how our code can be use when we want to check if a person is valid or not.
+So when a person want to rent a car, this one will show its DNI(public key) and the system will say if the person can proceed to rent a car or not.

-Our code has 4 contracts:
+Our code has **4 contracts**:
-- mySSI: it creates a register of identities
+- **mySSI**: it creates a register of identities
   - Inside this contract we have a struct of person which consist in two hashes:
     - a DNI (that acts like a public key).
     - a private key that anyone know.